-National Park Service units with battles (list is in MS Excel)
+National Park Service units associated with battles (MS Excel)

 Civil War Study

 The Civil War Sites Advisory Commission was established by Congress in 1990 to assess the state of preservation of the nation's Civil War battlefields.
 The commission's findings include the identification of 384 principal battlefields of the Civil War and the ranking of these battlefields by their historical significance and their need and opportunity for preservation.
 The resulting 1993 report includes summary text and two technical appendices, available at the link below.
 Battlefields identified in this report are eligible for Battlefield Land Acquisition grants.

 The American Battlefield Protection Program completed an update to this report, including resurvey of many battlefields, in 2014.
 This is not currently available online.
 Please contact email@example.com for copies of the national or state level report updates.

 Congress authorized The Revolutionary War and War of 1812 Historic Preservation Study in 1996 because many historic sites of the Revolutionary War and War of 1812 are at risk from rapid urban or suburban development.
 The goals of the study were 1) to gather current information about the significance of, current condition of, and threats to the Revolutionary War and War of 1812 sites, and 2) to present preservation and interpretation alternatives for the sites.

 The National Park Service identified and documented 677 significant places associated with the Revolutionary War and War of 1812.
 The resulting report presents information about at-risk battlefields and associated properties for consideration by Federal, State, tribal, municipal, non-profit, and private entities.